sdgilley/content-maintenance/docs/fix-the-problem.md

 ## No fix necessary

 In some cases, the name of the notebook cell or id that was deleted is not actually used in the referencing file.
 In that case, you can approve the PR without making any changes.
+This does sometimes happen.

 ### Example